Common Terms in Cold Chain

 A cold chain with regular vaccine shipments to storage facilities/health centres, implies that a significant amount of material gathers at the end of the supply chain.
 This material is often single use (isothermal boxes and gel coolant packs) or with a short lifespan (temperature monitors).

-A solution to deal with such materials should be duly defined and implemented within the organization, avoiding bad practices such as uncontrolled disposal or gathering of useless material in inappropriate locations (such as health centres).
+A solution to deal with such materials should be duly defined and implemented within the organisation, avoiding bad practices such as uncontrolled disposal or gathering of useless material in inappropriate locations (such as health centres).
 This can entail transporting such material back to a location where it can be duly disposed or recovered.

 In order to maintain vaccine quality, it is essential to monitor the temperature of vaccines throughout the supply chain.
 Temperature monitoring devices are used to keep track of the temperature to which the vaccines and diluents are exposed.
 Based on the data from these devices, important decisions may be made.